SAP-archive/teched2020-developer-keynote/kymaruntime/README.md

 > If this is the first time you are using workflows on your forked repository, be aware that you'll have to [enable them first](../../enabling-workflows.md).

-Start the workflow and be ready to supply the appropriate values for the parameters.
+Start the workflow (in your own repository) and be ready to supply the appropriate values for the parameters.
 Select the workflow ("Build and publish Docker image") and use the `workflow_dispatch` event trigger, i.e. the "Run workflow" button to manually invoke it.
 Specify the appropriate values for your component.
-This following screenshot shows an example specifically for the SANDBOX component - make sure you specify values appropriate for the component you're dealing with (using values from the table above):
+This following screenshot shows an example specifically for the SANDBOX component - make sure you specify values appropriate for the component you're dealing with (using values from the table earlier, at the start of the [Steps](#steps) section):

 ![Run workflow](images/run-workflow.png)

+> As you can see, the example in the screenshot is from where the user [qmacro](https://github.com/qmacro) has forked the Developer Keynote repository into their own space.
+When you do this, you should be looking at **your own fork**.

+Regarding the branch value for the "Use workflow from" parameter - keep it as it is (it most likely will be "main" if you've forked your repo from the original one in the SAP-samples organization).

-In other words, for the SANDBOX component, specify:
+Then, for the SANDBOX component, specify:

 |Parameter|Value|
 |-|-|